-- Emission reductions resulting from heat supply to new residential areas, in cases where more than 50% of the annual heat production originates from heat-only boilers and less than 50% of heat comes from the power plant within the primary district heating system; - Emission reductions resulting from a decrease in heat losses due to the water losses or from demand-side measures (e.g. insulation of buildings, use of thermostatic valves, behavioral changes due to billing practices).
+- Emission reductions resulting from heat supply to new residential areas, in cases where more than 50% of the annual heat production originates from heat-only boilers and less than 50% of heat comes from the power plant within the primary district heating system; more than 50% of the annual heat production originates from heat-only boilers and less than 50% of heat comes from the power plant; - Emission reductions resulting from a decrease in heat losses due to the water losses or from demand-side measures (e.g. insulation of buildings, use of thermostatic valves, behavioral changes due to billing practices).